Yxwww/yuxi-site/posts/darkmode.md

 This post is curently published as _dev notes_ format.
 Will turn it into a proper blog post at somepoint. 🤞
 {% /callout %}

+It's good solve problems by understanding the nature of the problem before dive into the solutions.
+I've aware there are adequate darkmode solutions out there.
+However, it always helps to tackle the problem first.
+Let's start with requirement gathering.

 ## Requirements

 - Functional requirements
-  - renders system preference by default
+  - darkmode decides whether the application renders the light or dark theme
   - allows configuration, preference should be stored and persisted
 - UX & Technical requirements
-  - no flash(light => dark) during first render
-  - resolve hydration issue with localStorage
+  - Darkmode should behave expectedly as how OS handles darkmode
+  - renders system preference by default

 ## Importance

+Understanding the how important the problem is to solve helps laying down the scope and expectation of the result.
+The expectation consists of the following:

 - Solving darkmode well lays ground work for future user preference handling
 - Make the loading experience seamless.
 First 3 seconds is important.
-- Learning how to handle darkmode helps future development
+- Learning how to handle darkmode helps with future development.

 ## Process